Inflectra/rapise-documentation/docs/Guide/dialogs_views_menus.md

 # Dialogs, Views, and Menus

 This section details the Rapise GUI.
-Each subsection describes the function of a particular Dialog, View, or Menu.
-The purpose and consequences of all buttons, options, lists, and check boxes are listed.
+Each subsection describes the function of a particular dialog, view, or menu, outlining the purpose and behavior of all buttons, options, lists, and checkboxes.

 - A - I:
     - [Add Web Service Dialog](dialog_add_web_service.md)